 The script makes use of 7-zip and the ImageX utility from the Windows ADK.
 The default download contains the x86 version of both, which should work on most systems, but you can swap these executables out for different versions as per your requirements.
 If you don't wish to download the entire ADK, I've made the ImageX executables available for download here.

 Note that Windows To Go works only with Windows 8 or newer.
-An ISO of any version (home, professional, etc.) will work.
+An ISO of any edition (home, professional, etc.) will work.
+You can use this tool with modified

 The script is licensed under the MIT license, and the code is available on Github.
 It's been tested on Windows 10.
 Enjoy :)